Witold Pilecki: The Inspiring Story of the Polish Spy Who Led a Resistance Against the Nazis

 You're free to republish or share any of our articles (either in part or in full), which are licensed under a Creative Commons Attribution 4.0 International License.
 Our only requirement is that you give Ammo.com appropriate credit by linking to the original article.
 Spread the word; knowledge is power!

 Like many of the heroes of the Warsaw Uprising, nearly no one in the Anglosphere has ever heard of Witold Pilecki, a deeply Catholic member of the Polish resistance.
-However, his heroism is inspiring far beyond his actions during the largest single act of Polish resistance to the Nazi regime.
+Although Pilecki is not American, his heroism is inspiring far beyond his actions during the largest single act of Polish resistance to the Nazi regime, which we believe earns him an honorable mention in our "Forgotten Americans" section.

 When we speak of resistance against the Nazis by occupied nations, we speak almost exclusively of the French and sometimes of the Dutch.
 Rarely mentioned are the Poles, despite the fact that they had a functioning government in exile coordinating with an underground government on the ground with its own military arm, the Polish Home Army.